Learning to synthesise the ageing brain without longitudinal data

 \subsection{Brain age prediction}

 These methods predict age from brain images learning a relationship between image and age; thus, for completeness we briefly mention two key directions.
-Early methods predict age using hand-crafted features with kernel~\citep{franke2010estimating} or Gaussian Process~\citep{cole2017predicting} regression.
-However, their performance often relies on the effectiveness of the hand-crafted features.
+For example,~\citet{franke2010estimating} predicted age with hand-crafted features and kernel regression whereas~\citet{cole2017predicting} used Gaussian Processes.
+Naturally performance relies on the effectiveness of the hand-crafted features.

 Recently, deep learning models have been used to estimate the brain age from imaging data.
-For example,~\citet{cole2017mortality} used a VGG-based~\citep{simonyan2014very} model to predict age and detect degenerative diseases, while~\citet{jonsson2019deep} proposed to discover genetic associations with the brain degeneration using a ResNet-based network~\citep{he2016deep}.
-Similarly,~\citet{peng2019accurate} used a lightweight CNN-based model to predict age; ~\citet{cole2015prediction} used the age predicted by a deep network to detect traumatic brain injury.
+For example,~\citet{cole2017mortality} used a VGG-based model~\citep{simonyan2014very} to predict age and detect degenerative diseases, while~\citet{jonsson2019deep} proposed to discover genetic associations with the brain degeneration using a ResNet-based network~\citep{he2016deep}.
+Similarly,~\citet{peng2021accurate} used a CNN-based model to predict age. ~\citet{cole2015prediction} used the age predicted by a deep network to detect traumatic brain injury.
+While most previous works achieved mean absolute error (MAE) of 4-5 years,~\citet{peng2021accurate} achieved state-of-the-art performance with MAE of 2.14 years.
 However, these methods did not consider the morphological changes of brain, which is potentially more informative~\citep{costafreda2011automated}.